Stock Trader Samuel Leach Launches Innovative International Trading Program in Response to the COVID-19 Quarantine

 About Samuel Leach

 Samuel Leach is the CEO and founder of Samuel & Co Trading, an accredited international trading program for aspiring FX and algo-traders worldwide.
+During his university studies, he managed to turn a 2k account into 170k despite being an amateur Forex trader.
 He has a wealth of knowledge from trading successfully in the financial markets and a proven track record of capitalizing on the opportunities the markets provide.
 His goal is to provide as many people from all backgrounds with the skills to achieve similar success on the financial markets and to improve financial literacy among millennials— so far, he has taught FX trading to more than 1500 people from 64 countries.
 He recently gave a TED talk explaining how feeling uncomfortable is the key to success, which aims to inspire other entrepreneurs.

 Samuel Leach